cmkobel/CompareM2/README.md

 🧑‍💻 Assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
 Both  Apptainer/Singularity/Docker images and conda environment definitions are available for all dependent software to run.

-Assemblycomparator2 will -depending on circumstances- be renamed to "Proknome".
+Assemblycomparator2 will -depending on circumstances- be renamed to "Proknome" or something completely different.

 ## Usage examples